haiyo/reactapp/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+If you get an error on 'react-scripts' is not recognized as an internal or external command, just run the following command.

+**npm install react-scripts --save**

 ### `nodemon server.js`

 The upload of video file is using Nodejs.
 So you will also need to run nodemon server.js in order for upload to work.